HAWAII BOARD OF CHIROPRACTIC

 Additional Fee: None

-Min. # years pre-professional education required for licensure: Completion of 60 semester hours or equivalent of college credit leading toward a baccalaureate degree at an accredited college, as required by CCE Standards.
-No requirement for 4-year degree planned.
+Min. # years pre-professional education required for licensure: Each applicant shall furnish proof of having acquired a minimum of sixty semester hours, or equivalent, of college credit leading toward a baccalaureate degree at an institution or institutions accredited at the college level by an accrediting body that has been listed as nationally recognized by the USDOE.

 Accreditation for Chiropractic Programs/Institutions: Graduation from a chiropractic college accredited by, or recognized as a candidate for accreditation, by any chiropractic accrediting agency recognized by the U.S. Department of Education.